Modern Hindu law: Application of modern Hindu law

 As stated by Article 44 of the Indian Constitution, India is a secular state that strives towards legal uniformity.
 Many argue that the commitment of the Indian government towards this gradual uniformity of the legal system threatens the minority religious groups that utilize the plurality of the law to maintain traditions and implement their religious laws.

 Before discussing the modern application and sources of Hindu law it is important to outline whom these laws govern.
 In the case of Hindu personal and family laws, as outlined by the Acts of Parliament discussed below, those that are followers the Hindu religion, as well as those who are not Christian, Jewish or Muslim, are held accountable to these laws.
 Therefore, it is assumed that all Indians who are not Muslim, Jewish or Christian are Hindu, disregarding personal religious laws of followers of Buddhist, Jain, Sikh and other religions, creating controversy within these communities.
 The Indian legal system does recognize Muslim, Jewish and Christian family courts as well as secular family courts.

 Sources of modern Hindu law

-Sources of Classical Hindu law arose from the religious texts of the Dharmaśāstra, as well as sadachar or customs, and commentaries or digests that translated and interpreted the laws.
+Sources of Classical Hindu law arose from the religious texts of the Dharmaśāstra, as well as āćāra or customs, and commentaries or digests that translated and interpreted the laws.
 Since British colonial rule, India has codified several aspects of the Hindu tradition into the Indian legal system as well as adopted common and civil legal procedures.